Megavitamin-B6 syndrome: Potential mechanisms

 The common supplemental form of vitamin B6, pyridoxine, is similar to pyridine, which can be neurotoxic.
 Pyridoxine has limited transport across the blood–brain barrier, explaining why the central nervous system is spared.
 Cell bodies of motor fibers are located within the spinal cord, which is also restricted by the blood-brain barrier, explaining why motor impairment is rare.
-The dorsal root ganglia, however, are located outside of the blood-brain barrier making them more susceptible.
+However, the dorsal root ganglia are located outside the blood-brain barrier, making them more susceptible.

 Pyridoxine is converted to pyridoxal phosphate via two enzymes, pyridoxal kinase and pyridoxine 5′-phosphate oxidase.
 High levels of pyridoxine can inhibit these enzymes.
-As pyridoxal phosphate is the active form of vitamin B6 this saturation of pyridoxine could mimic a deficiency of vitamin B6.
+As pyridoxal phosphate is the active form of vitamin B6, this saturation of pyridoxine could mimic a deficiency of vitamin B6.

 Tolerable upper limits

-Several government agencies have reviewed the data on vitamin B6 supplementation and produced consumption upper limits with the desired goal to prevent sensory neuropathy from excessive amounts.
-Each agency developed its own criteria for usable studies in relation to tolerable upper limits, and as such the recommendations vary by agency.
+Several government agencies have reviewed the data on vitamin B6 supplementation and produced consumption upper limits with the desired goal of preventing sensory neuropathy from excessive amounts.
+Each agency developed its own criteria for usable studies concerning tolerable upper limits, and as such, the recommendations vary by agency.
 Between agencies, current tolerable upper limit guidelines vary from 10 mg per day to 100 mg per day.

-Reviews of vitamin B6 related neuropathy cautioned that supplementation at doses greater than 50 mg per day for extended periods of time may be harmful and should be discouraged.
+Reviews of vitamin B6 related neuropathy cautioned that supplementation at doses greater than 50 mg per day for extended periods may be harmful and should be discouraged.
 In 2008, the Australian Complementary Medicines Evaluation Committee recommended warning statements appear on products containing daily doses of 50 mg or more vitamin B6 to avoid toxicity.

-The relationship between the amount of vitamin B6 consumed, and serum the levels of those who consume it, varies between individuals.
-Some people may have high serum concentrations without symptoms of neuropathy.
+The relationship between the amount of vitamin B6 consumed and the serum levels of those who consume it varies between individuals.
+Some people may have high serum concentrations without neuropathy symptoms.
 It is not known if inhalation of vitamin B6 while, for example, working with animal feed containing vitamin B6 is safe.